GlobalFishingWatch/pyseas/README.md

 ### Installing Logos

 * Logos should be copied to `untracked\data\logos\`
+* The default logo names in styles are `black_logo.png` and `white_logo.png` for the light and dark styles respectively.
+You should either rename your logos to match or adjust the logo names in `data/props.json`.
-* Styles for `pyseas.logo.*` should be adjusted appropriately.
+* Logo style information defined in `data/props.json` should be adjusted appropriately.
-   - Note that the default `base_scale` assumes a very large logo that is downscaled.
+   - Note that the default value for `base_scale` assumes a very large logo that is downscaled.